alexamiryan/exim-dovecot-mailserver/README.md

+# Howto setup mailserver using Exim and Dovecot

 Imagine we have a domain `mail.example.com` and we want to set it up as mailserver.
 Point that domain to your server's IP address.
 For the server we will need CentOS 7.

 Install EPEL repo